Johnson says he’ll tell Trump: Hands off UK health service

 "I think a large number of the important partners really do want a deal," he said.

 But many leaders of the 28-nation bloc mistrust Johnson, a brash Brexit champion who played a big role in persuading British voters in 2016 to opt to leave the EU.
-And they say Britain has not come up with workable ways to maintain an open border between EU member Ireland and the U.K.'s Northern Ireland — the key sticking point in the dispute.
-An open border underpins both the local economy and the peace process that ended years of sectarian violence in Northern Ireland.
+And they say Britain has not come up with proposals for maintaining an open border between EU member Ireland and the U.K.'s Northern Ireland — the key sticking point in the dispute.
+An open border underpins both the local economy and the peace process that ended years of sectarian violence in Northern Ireland

+Chief EU Brexit negotiator Michel Barnier said Monday that "based on current UK thinking, it is difficult to see how we can arrive at a legally operative solution."

 The U.K. says the border can be kept free of customs posts and other obstacles through a mix of as-yet unproven technology and an all-Ireland zone for animals and agricultural products.